Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Introduction

 The main theorem in this paper is an equivariant generalization of the rim hook rule in \cite{BCFF}.
-In contrast to the pre-existing methods for computing equivariant quantum Littlewood-Richardson coefficients, the method presented in this paper is not recursive and does not rely on related calculations in a two-step flag variety.
-In particular, this \emph{equivariant rim hook rule} is much more computationally efficient, and can be used together with any method of computing equivariant Littlewood-Richardson coefficients, including the Knutson-Tao puzzle package for the computer program Sage \cite{sage}.
+In contrast to the pre-existing methods for computing equivariant quantum Littlewood-Richardson coefficients, the method presented in this paper is not recursive and does not rely on related calculations in any two-step flag variety.
+In particular, this \emph{equivariant rim hook rule} can be used together with any method of computing equivariant Littlewood-Richardson coefficients, including the Knutson-Tao puzzle package for the computer program Sage \cite{sage}.
 The following is an informal statement of Theorem \ref{T:MainTheorem} in the body of this paper.

-\begin{theorem} The equivariant quantum product of two Schubert classes $\sigma_\lambda \star \sigma_\mu$ in $QH^*_{T}(Gr(k,n))$ can be computed by computing the equivariant product of corresponding classes in $H^*_{T}(Gr(k,2n-1))$ and then reducing in a suitable way.
+\begin{theorem} The equivariant quantum product of two Schubert classes $\sigma_\lambda \star \sigma_\mu$ in $QH^*_{T}(Gr(k,n))$ can be obtained by computing the equivariant product of corresponding classes in $H^*_{T}(Gr(k,2n-1))$ and then reducing in a suitable way.
 This reduction involves both rim hook removal and a specialization of the torus weights modulo $n$. \end{theorem}

-Here the choice of lifting classes to $Gr(k,2n-1)$ is actually quite deliberate, made for reasons of computational convenience in the proof.
+Here the choice to lift classes to $Gr(k,2n-1)$ is actually quite deliberate, made for reasons of computational convenience in the proof.
 This is discussed in Remark \ref{why2n-1}.

 To prove this theorem we show that the product defined by this lift and reduction is both associative and coincides with equivariant quantum Chevalley-Monk formula for multiplying by the class corresponding to a single box.
 Mihalcea's Theorem \ref{T:OneBoxPlusPieri} says that these two conditions suffice to yield a ring isomorphic to $QH^*_T(Gr(k,n))$.
 The proof of the equivariant quantum Chevalley-Monk rule is straightforward; the real difficulty lies in proving the associativity statement.
 There are two key combinatorial ingredients in the proof of associativity.
 The first tool is the abacus model for Young diagrams, which we use to understand the reduction modulo $n$ on the torus weights in Section \ref{S:Abacus}.
 In addition, in Section \ref{S:FacSchur} we develop a modification of factorial Schur polynomials, which we call \textit{cyclic factorial Schur polynomials}, in order to relate the classical product in $H^*_{T}(Gr(k,2n-1))$ to the quantum product in $QH^*_{T}(Gr(k,n))$.